Presentation on geography “Natural areas of South America. Presentation on the topic "natural areas of South America" Organic world of South America

 Changing the nature of the continent under influence of human activity.

 Human impact on nature in South America began when the indigenous population, engaged in agriculture, burned out areas of forests and drained swamps for this purpose.
 However, these changes were not so great in comparison with those that arose with the arrival of Europeans on the mainland.
-From the 16th century predatory use of natural resources began.
+From the 16th century predatory use began natural resources.
 Plowing of land, deforestation, grazing, and the appearance of new plants imported from other continents led to a weakening or complete destruction of connections between the components of nature and to major changes in natural complexes.

 For example, much of the pampa is plowed or used for grazing.
 The pastures are overgrown with weeds.